darioblanco/fastapi-example/README.md

 - `docker-compose.yml` to run the app locally with other systems (e.g. postgresql).
 - `SQLAlchemy` to perform database queries, and async drivers for `Postgres` and `SQLite`.
 - `alembic` for database migrations.
+- `prettier` to enforce style in other non-python files, like YAML and JSON.
 - GitHub Action `workflows` to run CI tests, reused from [darioblanco/github-workflows](https://github.com/darioblanco/github-workflows).

 ## Directory structure